Stingless Bee Garden

 This project has been recognised as an outstanding example of STEM education by being nominated as a finalist in the 2019 Australian Education Awards.
 The project was the first in our partnership with Sydney University and has led to the College implementing more STEM projects in 2019.

-Our front garden has taken on a new purpose with our bees busy pollinating up to eight hundred metres from the College.
+Our front garden has now taken on a new purpose, with our bees busy pollinating up to eight hundred metres from the College.
 They certainly are a great addition to our local community.